 What Industry 4.0 Means

-IoT lets companies connect components, machines, and even people to the cloud via low-cost sensors and wired and wireless networks.
-And the big IT companies Yahoo, LinkedIn, Google, Twitter, and Facebook have written and given away big data software, like Spark and Hadoop, which has turned convention data structures upside down.
-These free-form, distributed databases lets companies easily process data streaming from machines and software applications.
-A manufacturer using an old-fashioned data warehouse cannot do that.
+Here are the key pieces – the IoT lets companies connect components, machines, and even people to the cloud via low-cost sensors and wireless networks.
+Big IT companies like Yahoo, LinkedIn, Google, Twitter, and Facebook have written and given away big data software in the past like Spark and Hadoop, which has turned conventional data structures upside down.
+These free-form, distributed databases let companies process data streaming from machines and software applications with extreme ease.

 Data science has also pushed the esoteric ideas of academics and operations researchers toward solving real-world business problems.
 Their difficult algorithms have been coded into easy-to-use APIs; distributed systems like Spark even let machine-learning run across architectures that scale without limit.
 Therefore, data coming from radically different sources and in differing formats can be understood and turned into actionable items.